Rasmus Tiller

 We keep track of all indicator-scores of Rasmus Tiller (and all other pro-riders) based on results in UCI-races in the past 3 years.
 Stats are updated every day in order to provide up-to-date scores.
 It gives you the possibility to check current rider-specialties of all riders.
 Here you can find the scores of Rasmus Tiller.

-- Rasmus Tiller has an average strength of 86 points, meaning the rider is one of the best cyclists in the world.
+- Rasmus Tiller has an average strength of 84 points.

 - Rasmus Tiller has 42 points on riding General Classifications.